-Applications that are hand-delivered by applicants, applicant couriers, by overnight/express mail couriers, or other representatives of the applicant must be received on, or before, the due date listed in the Overview and in this section.
-These applications must be delivered between the hours of 8:00 a.m. and 4:30 p.m., ET, Monday through Friday (excluding federal holidays).
-Applications should be delivered to the address provided in Section IV.7.Other Submission Requirements.
+Hand-delivered applications must be received on, or before, the due date listed in the Overview and in this section.
+These applications must be delivered between the hours of 8:00 am ET and 4:30 pm ET Monday through Friday (excluding federal holidays).

+Applications should be delivered to the address provided in Section IV.7.
+Other Submission Requirements.

-Hand-delivered paper applications received after the due date and deadline time will be considered late and will be disqualified from competitive review and from funding under this announcement
+Hand-delivered paper applications received after the due date and deadline time will be considered late and will be disqualified from competitive review and funding under this funding opportunity.

 Hand-delivered paper format application submissions will be disqualified if the applicant organization has not received an exemption through the process described in Section IV.2.
 Request an Exemption from Required Electronic Application Submission.